hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/chrome/extentions/openai/background.md

 2. **Install pytest:** If you haven't already, run `pip install pytest`.
 3. **Run the Tests:** Execute the script from your terminal using `pytest`.

-This improved example provides a complete and more realistic test suite, demonstrating various testing approaches.
+This improved example provides a complete and more realistic test suite, demonStarting various testing approaches.
 Remember to adapt the specific assertions and error checks to your actual `background.js` code.
 Remember to properly configure logging (using `logging.basicConfig`) in your original code for the tests to work reliably.